gangelop/ipeecheck/README.md

 ipeecheck
 =========

-A bash script that sends you an e-mail containing your public IP when it changes.
+A bash script that sends you an e-mail containing your public IP when it changes, with optional support for desktop notifications.

 This script requires:
 - mailx